TowCenter/YouAreHere/README.md

         sudo ./install.sh

 The installation process takes about 15 minutes.
-During installation, you will be prompted to name your wireless access point (default is YouAreHer).
+During installation, you will be prompted to name your wireless access point (default is YouAreHere).
 After install has completed, you will have a running lighttpd web server, a connection to a 3G data network and will be broadcasting a wireless access point.
 Connecting to the network and navigating to http://192.168.100.1 in a browser window will take you to the root of the web server, currently served from /var/www/.

 After the installation script completes, you must SSH into the RPi and do two things: 1/ stop dnsmasq and 2/ manually set the routing gateway to that of the 3G modem (this will be fixed eventually):